drcomputeblocks/clonedrcomputeblocks.github.io/_posts/2017-03-28-1-simple-app-to-github.md

 ---
 layout: post
-title: "Azure DevOps: #1 Publish A Very Basic App To GitHub"
+title: "Getting Started: Creating and publishing a very basic .NET app To GitHub"
 date: 2017-03-28
-category: CI/CD
+category: Getting Started
+featured: true

 ---

-The purpose of this series is to walk through how to create a CI/CD pipeline using:
+The intention of this article is to walk you through creating a very simple application using Visual Studio and deploying it to GitHub.
-- Visual Studio
-- Visual Studio Team Services
-- Azure
-- Terraform

-This article covers off installing software, creating accounts and uploading a very basic app to GitHub.
-We will build on this in later articles.
+This GitHub repository will be used for setting up our CI/CD pipline later.

+It is also to highlight how easy it is to create small applications using Visual Studio.

+In order to work with Azure you will need the software and accounts below.
+I will be using these extensively.

 ## Install software and create accounts